-The RS-232/422/485 Single-Port PCI Card, Opto-Isolated provides a PCI interface adapter with an isolated asynchronous serial port that gives you a versatile interface, field-selectable as RS-232 for modems, printers and plotters, as well as RS-422/485 for industrial automation and control applications.
-Isolation is important in installations where the equipment being connected to the PC is either far from the PC or on a different power transformer circuit.
+The RS-232/422/485 2-Port PCI Card, Opto-Isolated provides a PCI interface adapter with two isolated asynchronous serial ports that give you a versatile interface, field-selectable as RS-232 for modems, printers and plotters, as well as RS-422/485 for industrial automation and control applications.
+Isolation is important in installations where the equipment being connected to the PC is either far from the PC, or on a different power transformer circuit.
 Ground loop current is a commonly neglected and misunderstood phenomenon that leads to data loss and the destruction of communications interfaces.